tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Anomaly detection

-This project is a collection of things in support of demonstrating how Tinybird can be used to detect anomalies and support anomaly-detection systems.
+This project is a collection of content in support of demonstrating how Tinybird can be used to detect anomalies and support anomaly-detection systems.

 The main pieces of this project are:
 * A **data generator** that emits time-series data with outliers and anomalies.
+With this script you can curate data with prescibed outliers and trends.
+See [HERE](./data-generator/readme.md) for more details.
 * A **Tinybird Data Project** with Pipes that implement different recipes to detect outliers and anomalies.
+It also provides Data Source definitions, including their data schema and database details.
 * A **Grafana dashboard** that displays the time-series data along with anomaly detection summaries.

 ![Anomaly detection dashboard](./charts/dashboard-poc.png)